 A recruiter is a shark that can smell fear/nervousness in the water 10 miles away.
 Practice your answers until you are comfortable.
-With 20 years of experience under your belt, you should have a better answer than your younger peers.
+With 20 years of experience under your belt, we should have a better answer than our younger peers.

 Getting the interview: the following are steps that can help combat the misperception of “over 40”.

 Your resume: There is plenty on the internet about what a resume should look like if you are over 40.
 I will say this: Don’t feel like you should keep your resume limited to 1 page.
-If your resume says “my major accomplishments over the last 20 years of my career can be summed up in 1 page” then you don’t have much to show.
 Would Einstein or Leonardo Da Vinci have a 1-page resume?
 If it is compelling and relevant, I will read it.
 When it is 3 pages long and unrelated to the position I am looking to fill, I won’t.
 The Iliad is a tome, and plenty of people read it.

 More than likely, you will only be hired for the last 5 years of your experience.
 Not the first 5 of your career, so avoid listing everything you have done in an attempt to cover all of the bases.
 Focus your resume, and keep it relevant to the job you are applying for.

-FaceBook: This is a free site and should be used to show off your personal side.
+Facebook: This is a free site and should be used to show off your personal side.
 Keep it clean.
 Your picture can and should reflect what you like to do in your off time.
 Avoid a picture of your pet, an avatar, or scenic picture as your profile picture.
 Anything other than your face, and I just assume you have something to hide.
 In your photo library, the more pictures of you doing physical activities or outdoors the better.
 Again, use current pictures.
-Avoid posting too many pictures of your young children.
-This sounds horrible, but I don’t like to worry about a hiring manager coming back to me asking about a candidate and daycare, or the hours they keep to go pick up their children.
-Not a show stopper, but it isn’t grease on the track.

 Blog: These are free to set up.
 You don’t have to blog about anything special.
 Blog about what interests you.
 It can be as simple as your dog, as complicated as cooking and recipes you want to share, to fixing up your 69 Trans Am.
 Just show your individual train of thought, and give them a side of you that isn’t easy to show on a resume.
 If you are in sales and applying for a sales position, the blog on your experiences going through the sales process, or sales experiences where you were the customer and what you would do differently.
 If you exercise, blog about that.
 Your routine, your nutrition, your coaches.
 It is even better if you can help or “give back” to others through your blog.
 Show thought leadership in a particular area.
 Show that you “think”, you “reflect”, you want to “help others”, or that you “appreciate” something.
 Keep it simple.
 Don’t worry about traffic to your site.
 Worry about the content.